 - MSC Advanced Fertility Practice – £6,480 for the entire programme;

 - MSc Applied Clinical Nutrition / MSc Applied Management of Offending Behaviour / MSc Child and Adolescent Mental Health and Wellbeing / MSc Public Health Nutrition – £6,120 for full-time study. £34 per credit for part-time study, i.e. £680 per 20 credit module;

 - PGCert Integrated Palliative and End of Life Care – £880 for module HEA4197 Transforming Integrated and Palliative End of Life Care (20 credits) and £880 for module HEA4219 Transforming End of Life Trajectories (20 credits).
-An additional 20-credit module is selected from the Faculty of Health and Social Care CPD Portfolio for which the standard price is £34 per credit, i.e. £680 per 20 credit module;
+An additional 20-credit module is selected from the Faculty of Health, Social Care and Medicine’s CPD Portfolio for which the standard price is £34 per credit, i.e. £680 per 20 credit module;

 - MClin Res Master of Clinical Research / MHealth Res Master of Health Research – £4,260 for full-time study. £2,130 per annum for part-time study;